ianchesal/github-organization-manager/README.md

     python setup.py test

 This will take care of installing all the necessary test dependencies before excuting the entirety of the test suite for you.

+If you rely on new packages remember to add them to `setup.py` so they're installed as dependencies for everyone else.
+The list of packages should be minimal.
+After you add a package to `setup.py` you'll need to regenerate the `Pipfile.lock` file by running `pipenv install '-e .'`.
+This ensures anyone else gets the packages at the same version as you when they go to work with the code.

 * `repo` (all)
 * `admin:org` (all)